prodao-Inc/prodao-public-resources/README.md

 All content in this repository is intended for external audiences and reflects the official public positioning of PRODAO and the Prodao Wallet project.

- Wallet
-A DID-first personal digital wallet that brings the Web3 experience into everyday life.

-Prodao Wallet is built around decentralized identity (DID) — a way to own and control your digital identity without relying on centralized providers.
-Within a single wallet, users can create and manage multiple DID-based profiles and use them to hold assets, connect across compatible Web3 networks, and have end-to-end encrypted, blockchain-backed private conversations and social interactions.

-Developed by PRODAO on the Prodao mainnet and compatible Web3 networks, Prodao Wallet focuses on trust, real data ownership, and a secure, familiar experience, bringing Web3-powered finance and communication into everyday life.
-It is currently under active development and will be released publicly soon.

----